hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.2.1: Added hover effects for thumbnail.
+* 1.2.2: Added multiple animations for changing between images in lightbox.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.2.2 =
+= Updated: 13.05.2024 =
+* **Added:** Multiple animations for changing between images in lightbox.
+* **Added:** Translation in Dutch added by Peter Smits.
+* **Improved:** Translation in Spain approved by Fernando Tellado.

 = 1.2.1 =
 = Updated: 03.05.2024 =